Kendo Rage: Reception

-Makeruna!
-Makendō was released for the Super Famicom on January 22, 1993.
+Kendo Rage received a 20.68/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 149 spot.
+The game also received average reviews.

+Legacy

 An OVA series, Makeruna!
 Makendo, closely follows the original Japanese version of the game, featuring both Mai and her younger sister Hikari (the main character from the second game).

-It was released in North America as Kendo Rage in October 1993 and published by Seta U.S.A.

 A fighting game follow-up titled Makeruna!
 Makendō 2: Kimero Youkai Souri was released for the Super Famicom and PlayStation.
 A role-playing video game titled Makeruna!
 Makendō Z was released for the PC-FX.